HARVEY ABRAMS-BOOKS

 There are many well-written biographies of Josef Albers available online so I will offer just a little background.
 He was born and educated in Germany and was a student and then a teacher at the Bauhaus under Walter Gropius (1920-1933).
 When the Nazi Party came to power the Bauhaus was forced to shut down.

-Albers and his wife left Germany in 1933 when the Bauhaus was closed because his wife was Jewish.
+Albers and his wife, Anni, left Germany in 1933 when the Bauhaus was closed because she was Jewish.
 He was invited to teach in the USA at Black Mountain College in Ashville, North Carolina.
-Obtaining US citizenship in 1939 Anni & Josef Albers lived and worked there until 1949 when they moved north to work at Yale.
+Obtaining US citizenship in 1939, Anni & Josef Albers lived and worked there until 1949 when they moved north to work at Yale.
 In 1970 they moved to New Jersey.
 He died in 1976.

 For an extensive list of Albers' artwork in worldwide museums please visit the website of the Josef and Anni Albers Foundation: Josef & Anni Albers Foundation